Table of Contents

 What is Spaced Repetition?

-One evidence-based method to better remember medical facts is through spaced repetition which was first described by a German psychologist named Herman Ebbinghaus in 1885.
+One evidence-based method to better remember medical facts is through spaced repetition, which was first described by a German psychologist named Herman Ebbinghaus in 1885.
 Spaced repetition is a learning methodology that entails the use of increasing intervals of time between subsequent reviews of previously learned material.
-This method gives medical students the opportunity to learn more effectively, improve board performance, and to become a better-informed doctor.
+This method gives medical students the opportunity to learn more effectively, improve board exam performance, and to become a better-informed doctor.

 How does Spaced Repetition Work?

-Instead of learning as many facts as possible within a short time, you should review the material at increasingly spaced intervals after learning it.
+Instead of learning as many facts as possible within a short period of time, you should review material at increasingly spaced intervals after learning it.
 The perfect time to revisit information that you are trying to learn for your test day is right around the time you would naturally forget it.

-Therefore timing is really important.
+Timing is, therefore, very important.
 This means you should have more widely-spaced intervals between study times for the material that you are more familiar with and shorter intervals between study sessions for the material you are less familiar with.

 It turns out that thousands of studies have replicated this finding: people forget what they’ve learned at a predictable rate, but re-learning the material at spaced intervals dramatically improves long-term recall.
 With reminders of the initially learned material at particular intervals that are in direct relation to the forgetting curve, medical students can achieve much better long-term retention of the material.
-Thanks to spaced repetition, the forgetting curve starts to flatten out and results in a better long-term repetition.
+Thanks to spaced repetition, the forgetting curve starts to flatten out and results in better long-term retention.

 How to Integrate Spaced Repetition into your Lecturio Study Routine